 So before you blame your light sensitivity on the reduced pigment of your lighter eyes, consider whether any of the other potential causes apply to you.
 Then, go see your eye doctor to rule out anything serious.
 You wouldn’t want to assume an innocent cause for your photophobia at the risk of ignoring a real problem.

 So, You’re Photophobic.
 What Can You Do?

-No matter the cause, photophobia stinks.
+No matter the cause, having photophobia or light sensitivity stinks.
 Fortunately, there are ways to combat it.
 While avoiding light altogether might make you feel better, it isn’t practical and could actually make your photophobia worse.
 So without resorting to perpetual hibernation, what can you do?
 Here are a few suggestions.

-- Wear specialized light-sensitivity lenses like those made by Axon Optics to filter out the wavelengths of light most likely to cause you pain — no matter your eye color
+- Wear Avulux® light-sensitivity lenses, available in Axon Optics eyewear, to filter out the wavelengths of light most likely to cause you discomfort — no matter your eye color

 - Wear sunglasses outside